maekitalo/cxxtools/doc/rpc-howto.markdown

 servers.

 One solution is to start separate threads on the client side and execute the calls in parallel.
-The application needs to implement some syncronization to know, when all requests are finished.
+The application needs to implement some synchronization to know, when all requests are finished.
 Not really hard to implement but also a little more than trivial.
 Not what we are used so far regarding rpc with cxxtools.

 Of course there is a better solution for this in cxxtools.
-Otherwise I wouln't have mentioned it.
+Otherwise I wouldn't have mentioned it.
 We can run multiple requests in parallel.
 For that we need 2 clients and a `cxxtools::Selector`, which monitors the I/O activity needed to execute the requests and receive the results.
 Lets look at a example: